marijnh/Eloquent-JavaScript/06_object.md

 `.join(",")` on it—it puts commas between the values in the array.
 Directly calling `Object.prototype.toString` with an array produces a different string.
-That function doesn't know about arrays, so it simply puts the word “object” and the name of the type between square brackets.
+That function doesn't know about arrays, so it simply puts the word "object" and the name of the type between square brackets.

 ```